Alfresco/docs-alfresco/content-services/5.2/using/sites/index.md

 5. Click **OK** to save your changes.

 The site dashboard displays the new theme, if one was selected.
 You can select the new pages by clicking **More** on the dashboard.

 With the site customized you can now customize the site dashboard to display information that's relevant to the site.

-This video shows you how to customize a site.

 ## Customizing the site dashboard {#customizing-the-site-dashboard}